KIPAC/BootCamp/README.md

 [Windows](docs/windows_setup.md)

-As usual, if you are using a linux computer you are on you own.
+If you are using a linux personal computer it would be great if you started some documenation on what you needed to do to get started.

 ## Project specific setup pages